Songwriting and Coffee 詩書きとコーヒー1 4/24

 | I don't understand | Wakannai yo |

-| How to walk well | Jouzu na aruki-kata mo |
+| The way to walk easily | Jouzu na aruki-kata mo |

-| Or how to say goodbye | Sayonara no ii-kata mo |
+| Or the way to say goodbye | Sayonara no ii-kata mo |

-At the lowest possible volume, in a room that's gotten a little bigger |
+At the bare minimum volume, in a room that's become a little bigger |

 Saishougen no onryou de, sukoshi ookiku natta heya de |

-| I scribble down the cut-off gas | Tomatta GASU mo omoide mo |
+| The cut-off gas, and my memories | Tomatta GASU mo omoide mo |

-| And my memories and the chill of the shower | SHAWA- no tsumetasa mo kakinagutta |
+| And the cold of the shower - I scribbled them all down | SHAWA- no tsumetasa mo kakinagutta |

-| If I sold my life, I'd hold back two years | Jumyou wo uru nara nokori ni-nen |
+| If I were to sell my life, I'd hold back two years | Jumyou wo uru nara nokori ni-nen |

-| Keep just that, and go back to that town | Sore dake nokoshite ano machi he |
+| Keep only that, and go back to that town | Sore dake nokoshite ano machi he |

-| In all this unneeded time, I rummage through memories of you | Amatta jumyou de omoide wo asaru |
+| With these unneeded years, I rummage through my memories | Amatta jumyou de omoide wo asaru |

-Clear days and night festivals and the streetlights in Sekimachi |
+Clear days, and festive nights, and the streetlights in Sekimachi7 |

-Hare mo yomatsuri mo Sekimachi6 no gaitou mo |
+Hare mo yomatsuri mo Sekimachi no gaitou mo |

-| Clouds and mirages on the road and the cynical slant of my lyrics | Kumo mo nigemizu mo sha ni kamaeta kashi-kan7 mo |
+| Clouds, and heat-mirages, and the cynical slant of my lyrics8 | Kumo mo nigemizu mo sha ni kamaeta kashi-kan mo |

-| It's all sophistry | Kiben da |
+| All sophistry | Kiben da |

 I don't get it, I don't |